thx8411/javamelody-prometheus-exporter/README.md

 	...
 	#

+## Notes

+* To avoid logs flooding, stack traces are ignored (only the first line is reported).
+In order to get the full stacke traces, remove "%throwable{1}" in the log4j.properties file.

-CAUTION : Tabulations are forbidden in yaml files.
+* CAUTION : Tabulations are forbidden in yaml files.